sstefan1/cmake-good/README.md

-# travis-test
+# cmake-good
-This is a toy project used for learning travis-ci.
+This is a toy project used for learning travis-ci and good cmake practices.